Let's Build a Problem (as if we don't have enough of them)

 Problem Overview

-• Oversight: Managers, Schedulers, Inspectors
+- Oversight Roles: Managers, Schedulers, Inspectors

-• Labor: Carpenters, Electricians, Ironworkers, Joiners, Plumbers, Painters, Pipefitters, Roofers, Welders, Delivery Personnel (Truck Drivers), Machinery Operators
+- Labor Roles: Carpenters, Electricians, Ironworkers, Joiners, Plumbers, Painters, Pipefitters, Roofers, Welders, Delivery Personnel (Truck Drivers), Machinery Operators

-Given my limited knowledge of construction project planning and execution, I will outline a logical sequence of actions:
+Given my limited knowledge of construction project planning and execution, I will outline a logical waterfall sequence of actions:

-• Engineers and Architects collaborate on an optimized design.
+- Engineers and Architects collaborate on an optimized design.

-• Managers create a schedule, oversee execution, and ensure timely, cost-effective, high-quality project completion.
+- Managers create a schedule, oversee execution, and ensure timely, cost-effective, high-quality project completion.

-• Laborers execute assigned tasks punctually and with high quality.
+- Laborers execute assigned tasks punctually and with high quality.

 Agent Characteristic